epw/consensus/consensus.md

 Zuri’s player instantly reacts.
 "Oh, it must have been Hob.
 He seems like he would like the two of them."

 Oh, Hob, that’s good, I didn’t realize he’d made such an impression on them.
-I draw lines from him to the two librarians on the Winter Court Front sheet.
+I draw lines from him to the two librarians on the Winter Court Force sheet.
 This conversation can easily have taken the time it would need for Esin to arrive, so I say,

 "So you realize they’re describing Hob, tall, thin, but not lanky, and they bring him up as someone really interesting, but then sort of trail off trying to describe him.
 Definitely sounds like an enchantment.
 Before you’re able to try and probe for more, Esin arrives, and comes to sit down with you."